 The decision to move from Magento 1.9.X to Magento 2 is definitely a big one.
 But, there are several benefits to migrating now instead of later including scalability, modular structure, cheaper development costs, and performance improvements.

 One of the largest benefits of switching to Magento 2 is scalability.
-If your company moves large volumes of online product, an ecommerce solution that’s capable of growing with your business is a must.
-Long-term solutions save money in the long run, but are often overlooked as business owners are usually focused on getting products online as fast as possible.
+If your company moves large volumes of online products, an ecommerce solution that’s capable of growing with your business is a must.
+Long-term solutions save money in the long run but are often overlooked as business owners are usually focused on getting products online as fast as possible.

 “It’s good to be on the right platform from start.
 When you don’t choose the right platforms for longevity, you’ll realize how many limitations you’ve placed on yourself (and your business) as time goes on.
 This can create some sticky situations!” – Josh Bourke, Senior Developer.